GD doesn't make the cut: Three ways that non-differentiability affects neural network training: Appendices for section

-By the supporting hyperplane theorem, there exists a supporting hyperplane passing through $(0,\ldots,0,w^*)$, and therefore, $\mathcal{H}$ is non-empty.
+\paragraph{The geometric approach: }By the supporting hyperplane theorem, there exists a supporting hyperplane passing through $(0,\ldots,0,w^*)$, and therefore, $\mathcal{H}$ is non-empty.
 These hyperplanes necessarily intersect the $(n+1)$st axis at $w^*$.
 By weak duality (Proposition 4.1.2 in \cite{bertsekas2009convex}), $q^* \leq w^*$, implying these hyperplanes achieve the highest possible intercept.